-It seems that women cannot catch a break when it comes to weight gain.
+It sometimes seems that women cannot catch a break when it comes to weight gain.
 They are prone to add weight at numerous stages in their life.
-For example, during their pregnancy, after giving birth, while breastfeeding, during their period, and ovulation.
+For example, during their pregnancy, after giving birth, while breastfeeding, during their period, and/or ovulation.
 Of all these, the majority do not understand weight gain during ovulation.
 So, in this read, we will be discussing ovulation, causes of weight gain during ovulation, and the average weight gain during ovulation.
 Stay tuned!

 What Is Ovulation?

 Ovulation refers to the process in which the ovary releases a mature egg.
 Most women ovulate about halfway through their menstrual cycle.
 The egg can be fertilized between 12 and 24 hours after its release.

 You can tell if you will be ovulating soon by looking for various signs.
 They include (2):

 - Cervical mucus that is clearer and thinner and with a slippery consistency like that of egg whites.

 - A slight reduction in the basal or resting temperature, followed by a slight increase.

 Some women have been known to confuse these signs with pregnancy signs.
 This is understandable, given that some of these symptoms are also the ones you need to look out for with pregnancy.
 For example, breast tenderness and bloating.